 When you Enable and Disable Snap in Windows 10 you can actually make yourself available to execute multiple tasks simultaneously.
 Snap helps you systematize more than one windows of the programs you are running on your PC at the same instant.
-This feature failed to stand on the expectations of the previous editions users and made a solid return with highly improvised features.
+This feature failed to stand on the expectations of the users of the previous editions and made a solid return with highly improvised features.
 Here we are with the tips How to Enable and Disable Snap in Windows 10.

 Snap made its space in the past version like Windows 7 but disappointed users with its limitations to allow users to fix two active windows beside each other either by dragging or with the help of shortcut keys.
 But in the successor version, Windows 8, it focused on the modern scenario.
 The prime app could be seen on the main screen whereas you could see the snap feature fetched rest of the windows from the narrow side column.
 This really created fuss among the users to pick up another snapped window.
 Microsoft couldn’t let its users down and thus improved the feature in Windows 8.1.
 There, each broken aka snapped window could actually cover one part of the screen space allowing another half part to be covered by another window.